rohitchdy/LoggingWithWatchDogUsingCredentialFromDatabase/README.md

 }
 ```

-## To see the log
+To see the log details

 https://localhost:your-application-hosted-port/watchdog

 Then enter your credential you will see all the logging details.
 Or you can also see the logging details into the SQL Database Table 'WatchDog_WatchLog'

-You can also see the official documentation here https://www.nuget.org/packages/WatchDog.NET/1.2.0
+## You can also see the official documentation here https://www.nuget.org/packages/WatchDog.NET/1.2.0